Get Your Groove On

 - Mix it up.
 Don’t be afraid to try different forms of dance to see which ones you enjoy most and which work best for your level of stamina.

-- Stick with it.
+- Don’t Give Up.
 New experiences can cause some discomfort but, if you give it some time, your confidence will increase as you really get the steps down.

 - Don’t go it alone.
 Just like any other form of exercise, it is always more fun when you have a partner to help you get to dance class and stay involved.